Anishpras/personal-blog-app-express-nextjs/README.md

 ## Development Choices

-1. **Next.js 14**: Chosen for its powerful features, including server-side rendering, static site generation, and the new App Router.
+1. **Next.js 14**: Chosen for its powerful features, and the project requirement, including server-side rendering, static site generation, and the new App Router.

 2. **TypeScript**: Improves code quality and developer productivity through static typing.